 We believe the provision of highly skilled, competent and compassionate nursing care is essential to fulfill our commitment to excellence in clinical practice, theory, research and community outreach.

 As the largest single health care workforce, nurses play a key role in patient safety – our overriding priority.
 Our nurses make safe delivery of care their top priority as well, and are rewarded for their efforts, kindness, teamwork and clear communication.

 Lee Health has various nursing internship programs conducted throughout the year available to both new graduates and experienced nurses interested in pursuing a different specialty.
 Each program offers a unique combination of classroom and clinical experiences emphasizing the percepted experience provided with a clinical coach on the nursing unit.

-Lee Health uses research coaches at each acute care facility, supporting staff nurses in question practice and becoming involved in building nursing evidence.
+Lee Health uses clinical coaches at each acute care facility, supporting staff nurses in question practice and becoming involved in building nursing evidence.
 We are generating excitement around research questions and evidenced-based practice, engaging staff nurses in journal clubs and research projects at the System.

 Comprised of a cross section of staff nurses, the Clinical Practice Council works with nursing’s senior leadership, education and a multidisciplinary committee to drive decisions on Lee Health nursing and direct patient care.
 Nurses have input in decisions that affect the way work gets done.